This is a direct route up the West Face of Eagle Mountain. It provides a great alternative to the main route, with some more spicy scrambling.

-From the parking area, head across the Amargosa River, and up the bajada to the base of the 3 distinct chutes piercing up the SW Face.
-This is the same approach as for the main route. (see topo image on header of this page)
+From the parking area, there are three prominent chutes which pierce the West Face of Eagle Mountain, just north of the summit.
+They converge at the alluvial fan beneath them.
+Head across the Amargosa River, and up the bajada to the base of the 3 distinct chutes.
+This is the same approach as for the main route. (see route topo image on header of this page)

-Instead of using the ramp on the left of the 3rd chute, find your way to the base of the middle chute.
+Instead of using the ramp on the left of the 3rd chute (which is the standard West Face route), find your way to the base of the middle chute.
 It is the deepest of the chutes, usually in the shade somewhat, with a polished dryfall in the middle of it.
-There are a few large boulders to be surmounted, but it's Class 2 travel to the base of the chute.
+There are a few mid-size boulders to be surmounted to allow entry into the chute, but it's Class 2 travel to the base.

 Ascending the wide part.